NMAT Syllabus 2020: Download Section Wise NMAT Syllabus

 - Improve your vocabulary and write down any new word you come across while reading the newspaper and go through it every day.
 Learn the word usage.

-- Do not assume the things and avoida using the real-world knowledge on RC based questions.
+- Do not assume the things and avoid using the real-world knowledge on RC based questions.

 You are also required to use your logical thinking skills on questions that require you to decode both numerical and visual patterns and series; make sense of relationships and understand directions.
-To crack Logical Reasoning questions, you should focus only on the information given to you and should not use any of your own knowledge, experiences or presumptions to impact your judgment.
+While preparing as per the NMAT Exam 2019 Syllabus, to crack Logical Reasoning questions, you should focus only on the information given to you and should not use any of your own knowledge, experiences or presumptions to impact your judgment.

 The Logical Reasoning section on the NMAT by GMAC Exam tests you on the two broad areas of reasoning: